 - Align the 3 dots on the lid with the 3 dots on the pot.
 Pull the lid slightly forward so that the lip of the lid slightly overhangs the dots on the pot.

-- In your installation pack there is a ring and tadpole string.
-Push the ring onto the crimped end of the starter pipe, push it up to the bump on the pipe.
-The ring stops the pipe from falling through the pot along with the silica string which cushions the ring on the lid, and allows for lateral expansion of the pipe.
-The fat part of the string rests on the lid, and the flat piece of the string goes inside the lid.
-(Please see diagram)
+- In your installation pack there is a Ring and Ceramic Rope.
+Push the Ring onto the crimped end of the starter 125mm Flue Pipe, push it up to the ‘BUMP’ on the pipe.
+The Ring stops the pipes from falling through the pot along with the Ceramic Rope, which cushions the Ring on the lid, and allows for lateral expansion of the 125mm Flue Pipes.
+The rope rests on the lid under the ring.

 - Reach inside the pot, through the mouth and sponge the lid join with a wet sponge.
-Mix the sairset cement, supplied in your installation pack, with a little water into a thick paste.
+Mix the Sairset Cement, supplied in your installation pack, with a little water into a thick paste.
 Make a little sausage the thickness of your pinky, and smear it into the join.
 Wipe off the excess to leave a smooth finish.
-Do not use the cement on the outside of the pot.
+DO NOT USE THE CEMENT ON THE OUTSIDE OF YOUR POT.
 Mix half of the mix for sealing, and keep the other half for touch ups if needed.

-- Place the vermiculite inside the pot.
-Do not ever remove the vermiculite; it creates a lightweight, insulation for the fire to draw through.
-If you don’t have vermiculite in your pot, it will smoke.
-The vermiculite should sit at 20mm below the level of the lip.
+- Place the Vermiculite inside the pot.
+DO NOT remove the Vermiculite; it creates a lightweight, insulation for the fire to draw through.
+If you don’t have Vermiculite in your pot, it will smoke.
+The Vermiculite should sit at least 20mm below the level of the pot lip.

-- Clean the pipes with windowlene or acetone before lighting the fire, otherwise the finger prints will become permanent.
-The pipes will turn change colour with the first fire, from stainless steel to copper, to dark blue, dependent on the size and heat of your fires.
+- If the pipes have any clear finger prints, then clean the pipes with Windowlene or acetone before lighting the first fire, otherwise the finger prints will become permanent.
+The pipes will change colour with the first fire, from stainless steel to copper, to dark blue, dependent on the size and heat of your fire.

 - use sairset cement on the outside of the pot